dashingsoft/pyarmor/docs/man.rst

---cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1,2>       Save the runtime files as a package or not
+--cross-protection <0,1>        Disable or enable to insert cross protection code into entry script --runtime-path RPATH            Set the path of runtime files in target machine --plugin NAME                   Insert extra code to entry script, it could be used multiple times --package-runtime <0,1,2,3>     Where to save runtime files, and how to make bootstrap code

 **DESCRIPTION**